World Athletics approves swab test to determine female gender

 World Athletics said on Tuesday it had approved the introduction of a cheek swab test to determine if an athlete is biologically female.

-Sebastian Coe, the head of the international track and field federation, said the decision taken by the body’s decision-making Council was a “really important” way of protecting the female category.
+Sebastian Coe, the president of the international track and field federation, said the test, whose introduction was given the green light by the World Athletics Council, was a “really important” way of protecting the female category.

-“It’s important to do it because it maintains everything that we’ve been talking about, and particularly recently, about not just talking about the integrity of female women’s sport, but actually guaranteeing it,” Coe said in a press conference after the World Indoor Championships in Nanjing, China.
+“It’s important to do it because it maintains everything that we’ve been talking about, and particularly recently, about not just talking about the integrity of female women’s sport, but actually guaranteeing it,” Coe said in a press conference after the Council met over two days in Nanjing, China following the World Indoor Championships.

-“We feel this is a really important way of providing confidence and maintaining that absolute focus on the integrity of competition.”
+“We feel this is a really important way of providing confidence and maintaining that absolute focus on the integrity of competition,” he added.

+World Athletics has not fixed a date for the introduction of the test, but it is expected to be in place for the outdoor World Championships in Tokyo this September.

-Coe said the decision was taken after a wide consultation on the proposal.
+Coe said the decision to introduce the swab testing was taken after a wide consultation on the proposal.

-“Overwhelmingly, the view has come back that this is absolutely the way to go,” although he added that the swab test was not considered to be overly intrusive.
+“Overwhelmingly, the view has come back that this is absolutely the way to go,” Coe said, adding that the swab test was not considered to be overly intrusive.

 He said he was confident that the policy could stand up to legal challenge, but added: “You accept the fact that that is the world we live in.